zumasys/docs/site/docs/jbase/using-the-odbc-jedi/README.md

 CREATE-FILE tablename TYPE=ODBC COLS=*
 ```

-This creates a stub that maps to the **tablename** parameter and generates a dictionary for each table column so that they're ready for querying with *jQL*.
+This creates a stub that maps to the **tablename** parameter, and generates a dictionary for each table column so they're ready for querying with *jQL*.

 ### Note